 Devolved nations

 The transition from school to adulthood is daunting enough, now throw into the mix moving between nations.
-While supporting every student is of paramount importance, once you cross a border things get confusing.
+While supporting every student is importance, once you cross a border things get confusing.
 With Wales transitioning to Additional Learning Needs (ALN), Scotlands Additional Support for Learning (ASL) and now Englands' upcoming Individual Support Plans (ISP), you'll feel you now need a dictionary for the mounting pile of nation specific acronyms.

 England